tsaie79/virtual-kubelet-cmd/README.md

 - The status of the pod will be updated to `CmdFailed` when the commands do not successfully run.
     - Note that if using pipeline to run commands on host from container (`echo "cmd on host" > pipeline`), the error from the command string ("cmd on host") will not be reflected here.
 It will still show `CmdSucceeded`.
 One has to check the `pipeline.out` for the error message.

-# Docker image for virtual-kubelet-cmd
+# Build Docker image for virtual-kubelet-cmd
 vk-cmd: https://github.com/vk-cmd

 # Reference